TalkEZY/mapfig-studio/README.md

 ## Installation

-We have an installer for <a href="https://github.com/MapFig/Ubuntu-14-Installer" target="_blank">Ubuntu 14.0.4</a>

-We also have an installer for <a href="#" target="_blank">CentOS-7</a>
+petiole can be installed on any new or existing LAPP stack (with GDAL libs).

-Once the server has been deployed, navigate to the directory and enter the required information.
+Simply edit the /includes/mail.config.php, navigate to directory you have installed in and follow the installer screens.

+Script installers are also available for

+<a href="https://github.com/MapFig/petiole-Ubuntu-14-Installer" target="_blank">Ubuntu 14.0.4</a>

+<a href="https://github.com/MapFig/petiole-CentOS-7-Installer" target="_blank">CentOS 7x</a>

+Detailed installation instructions can be found above.

-**The above are for use on a clean install only.**
+**The above script installers are for use on a clean install only!!**

 For installing on an existing VM, please see our <a href="https://github.com/MapFig/MapFig-Studio/wiki/Quick-Start-to-Installing-MapFig-Studio-on-CentOS-6" target="_blank">Wiki</a>